gabrielastro/St-Moritz/README.md

 _Saint-Maurice, commander of the Theban legion_

-# St-Moritz
-_Suite of Tools to Model Observations of accRetIng planeTZ_
+# `St-Moritz`: Suite of Tools to Model Observations of accRetIng planeTZ

 This collects a few simple functions or scripts that can be useful for studying accreting (forming) planets.